 He refused to let me touch him.

 I know they keep your letters from us.
-But, Mother,

 The day they finally put them in my hands